St. Swithin’s Church, Lincoln

 Chris Mackintosh-Smith, director of GMS Architecture, says “this is a little gem of a church, very close to Louth and Hubbard’s Hills, which should be on every visitor’s day-out itinerary.
 We are very pleased to be involved in helping this church to remain open to the public.
 The roof repairs will keep the water out, and ensure the long-term survival of this beautiful building in its tranquil setting.”

 GMS is a conservation accredited practice that offers creative architectural design solutions to a wide range of clients.
 The practice specialises in finding innovative solutions to the problems of repair and re-use of historic and listed buildings.
-Its past projects include St Thomas' Church in Market Rasen, Ruddocks of Lincoln and the Roman Bastion in Lincoln.
+Our past projects include St Thomas' Church in Market Rasen, Ruddocks of Lincoln and the Roman Bastion in Lincoln.

 Boost for St Andrew's Church in South Thoresby